Skip to content

 The Tensor Fusion prototype was developed by my friend and former colleague Andy, a serial entrepreneur and the creator of a mvisor, Andy brings exceptional creativity and low-level programming expertise.

-As a co-founder, I bring technical expertise in IaaS/PaaS and connections with international cloud providers.
+As co-founder, I bring technical expertise in IaaS/PaaS and connections with international cloud providers.
 With experience in product, technology, marketing and management from internal startups, I'm confident in leading business operations and product development.

 Our third founding engineer Carl has contributed to top open source projects including Golang, Kubernetes, TiKV, and Supabase.
 He has also built RISC-V emulators and WASM runtimes, demonstrating strong systems programming capabilities.